Work with network proxies

 Batect will propagate the following proxy-related environment variables:

 Batect will add missing environment variables if only one in a pair is defined.
-For example, if http_proxy
+For example, if http_proxy is

 Proxies running on the host machine